-More and more we have to go back to grassroots marketing as it is rooted in the community and is based on social interaction, the power of the old school handshake, face to face time, and showing that you care and are willing to share, give without “waiting” for anything in return.
+We have to go back to grassroots marketing as it is rooted in the community based on social interaction, the power of the old-school handshake, and face-to-face time.
+And showing that you care and are willing to share, give without “waiting” for anything in return.

-I wanted to be a superhero when I was a wee young (still do!) and this is one of the best ways to become a hero in your local community while also exposing your business to having the right values and the best training in your area.
+I wanted to be a superhero when I was young (I still do!), and this is one of the best ways to become a hero in your local community while also exposing your business to having the correct values and the best training in your area.

 - Set a date when you will be doing the event and give yourself 2-3 weeks to promote it

 - Make sure everyone is excited about the workout and create a special one.